Reading is (Still) Fundamental

 DECEMBER 16, 2009

+In his post, Chris addresses one of the whitepaper's central points - that businesses today need the ability to rapidly respond to major changes within the business context.
 Tonianne and I just completed a new whitepaper as part of our association with Hinchcliffe and Company.
-Management

 Unexpected Operational Change: Learning to be a Good Manager Series Post 1